timescale/docs/mst/google-data-studio-mst.md

 <Procedure>

-### Connecting to Managed Service for TimescaleDB datasource from Data Studio
+### Connecting to Managed Service for TimescaleDB data source from Data Studio

 1. Login to Google and open [Google Data Studio][google-data-studio].
 1. Click the `Create` + button and choose `Data source`.